greyhamwoohoo/test-dotnet-core-api-3/README.md

 # test-dotnet-core-api-3
-.Net Core 3.1 REST API; sample stuff I often end up using for testing.
+.Net Core 3.1 REST API; bare-bones Test Framework implementation samples of what I end up doing for testing .Net Core Microservices.
+I get tired of implementing this again and again...

+Work In Progress!
+TO COME: Build Pipelines, Component Testing, Container Testing TO COME: Reporting
+..

+## Example
+The API service consists of a few controllers and an IProduct/IProductRepository hackey implementation to show a few use cases.

 ## Integration Tests
 Integration Tests use the Microsoft 'TestServer' implementation (in memory) and HttpClient.